lidakis/NaNValueReplacement/README.md

 It was designed to check if any input field has the NaN Value (after some calculations or anything else) and to replace it.

-You can find an example at http://jsfiddle.net/lidakis/mveWy/5/ This Function Actually does NOT consists of thousands of lines, it is a very simple function and also very easy to understand it.
+You can find an example at http://jsfiddle.net/lidakis/mveWy/5/ This Function Actually does NOT consists of thousands of lines of code but it is a very simple function and also very easy to understand it.
 It's very functional and also has thousands of applications.

 This is because sometimes something simple, sometimes it could take sooo long.